WilliamOutlawMiller/NashvilleSoftwareCollective/DEPLOYMENT.md

 Add these lines at the end of the file (replace `bill-criminal` with your actual username if different):

 ```
-# Allow nginx config management for automated deployments
-bill-criminal ALL=(ALL) NOPASSWD: /usr/bin/cp /opt/*/nginx-server.conf /etc/nginx/sites-available/*
-bill-criminal ALL=(ALL) NOPASSWD: /usr/bin/ln -sf /etc/nginx/sites-available/* /etc/nginx/sites-enabled/*
-bill-criminal ALL=(ALL) NOPASSWD: /usr/bin/rm -f /etc/nginx/sites-enabled/*
-bill-criminal ALL=(ALL) NOPASSWD: /usr/bin/tee /etc/nginx/sites-available/*
-bill-criminal ALL=(ALL) NOPASSWD: /usr/sbin/nginx -t
-bill-criminal ALL=(ALL) NOPASSWD: /bin/systemctl reload nginx
-bill-criminal ALL=(ALL) NOPASSWD: /bin/systemctl start nginx
-# Allow certbot for SSL certificate management
-bill-criminal ALL=(ALL) NOPASSWD: /usr/bin/certbot --nginx *
-# Allow directory cleanup for deployment (only in /opt)
+# Allow deployment scripts to run with sudo (no password required)
+bill-criminal ALL=(ALL) NOPASSWD: /opt/nashville-software-collective/.github/workflows/deploy-nginx.sh
-bill-criminal ALL=(ALL) NOPASSWD: /bin/rm -rf /opt/nashville-software-collective
+bill-criminal ALL=(ALL) NOPASSWD: /opt/williammiller-site/.github/workflows/deploy-nginx.sh
 ```

 Save and exit (Ctrl+X, then Y, then Enter in nano).